atomadam2/PBMC_AH_LPS_scRNA-seq/README.md

 pbmc_ssc_mat.rds
 pbmc_ssc_metadata.rds
 Publically available PBMC data from https://satijalab.org/seurat/v3.0/integration.html

+NKC_CXC_combo.csv
+CCL_genes.csv
+These are list of genes ordered by their genom position.
+NKC_CXC are the two separate cassettes put together, as seen in publication

 For sake of reducing redundancy, scripts and data for Bulk-RNA-seq analysis of Liver are available in a different Github Repository: